aguinet/simplesftp/README.md

 of your system over SFTP.

-If you just want to serve some directory over SFTP without any headaches or fear or misconfiguration, that's the tool you need!
+If you just want to serve some directory over SFTP without any headaches or fear of misconfiguration, that's the tool you need!

 Features/goals: